-All data processing and analysis were completed using a series of custom R markdown scripts (G.M. - WDFW; R Core Team 2019).
-All genotype data, baseline and contemporary, were evaluated for missing data and species ID.
-Species ID was determined using diagnostic markers and homozygosity (non-target species typically have very high homozygosity).
+All data processing and analysis were completed using a series of custom R markdown scripts (G. McKinney - WDFW; R Core Team 2019).
+All genotype data, baseline and contemporary, were evaluated for missing data and species identification.
+Species identification was determined using diagnostic markers and homozygosity (non-target species typically have very high homozygosity).
 Samples with more than 30% missing genotypes were removed as were samples identified as non-target species.

 Only neutral loci were used in further analysis.
-SNP marker designations, neutral or adaptive, were established by testing in multiple laboratories, including CRITFC and WDFW laboratories, during development of the SNP panel or by designation as adaptive by CRITFC for markers CRITFC ascertained (Jeff Stephenson - CRITFC, pers. comm.).
+SNP marker designations, neutral or adaptive, were established by testing in multiple laboratories, including CRITFC and WDFW laboratories, during development of the SNP panel or by designation as adaptive by CRITFC for markers CRITFC ascertained (J. Stephenson - CRITFC, pers. comm.).
 Neutral loci were evaluated for missing data, deviations from Hardy-Weinberg expectations (HWE), and diversity.
-Loci 1) with more than 30% missing data across the entire dataset, 2) that were invariant across the entire dataset, or 3) with deviations from HWE in most collections were excluded from further analysis.
+Loci excluded from further analysis include 1) those with more than 30% missing data across the entire dataset, 2) those invariant across the entire dataset, or 3) those with deviations from HWE in most collections.

-The monitoring and evaluation plan calls for evaluation of four general questions: 1) are contemporary allele frequencies different from baseline allele frequencies (Q7.1.1 and Q7.1.2); 2) is linkage disequilibrium (LD) in contemporary collections different from baseline LD (Q7.2.1 and Q7.2.2); does genetic distance among subpopulations change over time (Q7.3.1); and 4) does the ratio of effective population size (N_e) to census population size (N) change over time (Q7.4.1)?
+The monitoring and evaluation plan calls for evaluation of four general questions: 1) are contemporary allele frequencies different from baseline allele frequencies (Q7.1.1 and Q7.1.2); 2) is linkage disequilibrium (LD) in contemporary collections different from baseline LD (Q7.2.1 and Q7.2.2); does genetic distance among subpopulation change over time (Q7.3.1); and 4) does the ratio of effective population size (N_e) to census population size (N) change over time (Q7.4.1)?
 All analyses were conducted using R markdown scripts using many different R packages (R Core Team 2019).
 R scripts are available upon request.

-Question 1, Allele frequency - To visualize structure among collections associated with allele frequencies, we performed Principal Component Analysis (PCA) on allele frequencies of collections and graphed the first two axes and separately calculated and graphed average allelic richness among all loci within a collection.
-We statistically evaluated allele frequency similarity by performing pairwise AMOVA analyses, comparing heterozygosity of baseline and contemporary samples, and by evaluating changes in allelic richness.
-Comparisons of observed and expected heterozygosity were evaluated with a two-sided permutation test where individuals were permuted to obtain the reference distribution.
+Question 1, Allele frequency - To visualize structure among collections associated with allele frequencies, we performed exploratory analysis using Principal Component Analysis (PCA) on allele frequencies of collections and graphed the first two axes and separately calculated and graphed average allelic richness among all loci within a collection.
+To evaluate whether collections had different allele frequencies we statistically evaluated allele frequency similarity by performing pairwise analysis of molecular variance (AMOVA), comparing heterozygosity of baseline and contemporary samples by collection, and by evaluating changes in allelic richness.
+Comparisons of observed and expected heterozygosity were evaluated with a two-sided permutation test where individuals are permuted to obtain the reference distribution.
+Differences in allele frequencies among baseline and contemporary collections would be an indication that hatchery programs, among other factors, could have changed allele frequencies.